canonical/jaas-documentation/how-to/deploy_candid_k8s.rst

 ``juju config ingress tls-secret-name=<secret name>``

 and the ingress charm will get certificates from the Kubernetes secret and set up TLS for you.
-Now you test Candid by opening your browser and navigating to https://candid.<your domain>/login
+Now you test Candid by opening your browser and navigating to ``https://candid.<your domain>/login``

 Appendix
 --------

-Don’t have a postgresql database
+Don’t have a PostgreSQL database
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. wokeignore:rule=master
-In case you do not have access to a Postgresql database you can use Amazon’s RDS to create one.
+In case you do not have access to a PostgreSQL database you can use Amazon’s RDS to create one.
 Navigate to the RDS console and select “Create database”.
 Under “Engine type” select “PostgreSQL”, specify “Master username” and “Master password”.
 Also make sure to select “Public access” as “Yes”.
-You can customize all other options to your preference.
+You can customise all other options to your preference.
 Once the database is created, navigate to the database’s dashboard.
-There you will see the “Endpoint” adn “Port” strings, which you will need to connect to the database.
+There you will see the “Endpoint” and “Port” strings, which you will need to connect to the database.
 Use the following command to configure Candid:

+.. wokeignore:rule=master
 ``juju config candid-k8s dns=’postgres://<master username>:<master password>@<database endpoint>:<database port>/<database name>``

 Don’t have certificates